QLD energy market heats up for summer as Powershop, Red Energy enter the ring

 In fact, households in the region who compare energy plans and swap from the worst to best value energy plan in Mozo’s database currently stand to save up to $705 every year.

 “And with more providers entering the south-east Queensland market in the lead up to summer, households may see even more competitive pricing in the future.
-Newcomers like Powershop and Red Energy have already proven they offer good value, having each won multiple Mozo Experts Choice Awards this year, in which we compared the entire market looking for the best energy options for Aussie households,” Duncanson added.
+Newcomers like Powershop and Red Energy have already proven they offer good value, having each won multiple Mozo Experts Choice Awards this year, in which we compared 26 electricity retailers looking for the best energy options for Aussie households,” Duncanson added.